ElectrifyPro/calcbot-docs/reference/commands.md

 View a list of graphs you created with `c-graph create`.

-* **Shorthand**: `c-g l`
+* **Shorthand**: `c-g v`
 * **Aliases**: `list`, `view`, `l`, `v`

 ## `c-graph option`

 Change an option of a graph you created with `c-graph create`.
 The options you can change are:

-`autoViewport` - Automatically move the viewport so that all points of interest are visible.
+* `autoViewport` - Automatically move the viewport so that all points of interest are visible.
-`pointsOfInterest` - Draw points at function interceptions, as well as y-intercepts and x-intercepts.
+* `pointsOfInterest` - Draw points at function interceptions, as well as y-intercepts and x-intercepts.
-`expressionDerivatives` - Draw the derivative of each function.
+* `expressionDerivatives` - Draw the derivative of each function.

 * **Shorthand**: `c-g o`
 * **Aliases**: `option`, `op`, `o`